Smertig/banana/master/_sources/api/tg/methods/send_game.rst.txt

    Short name of the game, serves as the unique identifier for the game.
 Set up your games via @BotFather.

-   .. cpp:member:: optional_t<string_t> business_connection_id

-   Unique identifier of the business connection on behalf of which the message will be sent

    .. cpp:member:: optional_t<integer_t> message_thread_id

    Unique identifier for the target message thread (topic) of the forum; for forum supergroups only